raphabg/spark-playground/README.md

 # Spark Standalone Cluster with PySpark Apps

-This repository sets up an **Apache Spark standalone cluster** using Docker and Docker Compose, and provides a framework to **submit PySpark applications** to the cluster.
+This repository sets up an **Apache Spark standalone cluster** using Docker and Docker Compose, and provides a framework to **submit PySpark applications** (drivers) to the cluster.

 ---